manuelseeger/vscode-odata/README.md

     ]
 }
 ```

 If you set the `odata.metadata.map` setting then editor will suggest names of the properties and entities.
-Please notice that currently these suggestions are not context-sensitive and all property names are used regardless the entity you are working with.
+The completions are context-aware to an extend.
+Properties are suggested only for entitysets in the document.

 Once mapping is defined, extension will try to find the right metadata by looking for the first url that matches the beginning of the query.
 For the example query below extension would use metadata file at `C:/Sources/vscode-odata/test/fixtures/metadata.xml` because its mapping url `https://stansw.analytics.visualstudio.com/vscode-odata/_odata` matches the beginning of the query.
 ```